-41. The U.S. Army Natick Laboratories applied spent money originally appropriated from Congress for the procurement of Wesleyan’s hydration system technology to develop in-house alternative.
-By doing this they established themselves as not only evaluator but also direct competitor!
-[EXHIBIT 40]
+38. The U.S. Army Natick Laboratories spent money originally appropriated from Congress for the procurement of Affiant Schneider’s hydration system technology to develop their in-house alternative.
+By doing this the U.S. Army established themselves as not only evaluator but also a direct competitor of Affiant Schneider’s company.[EXHIBIT 38]

-42. On September 25, 1987 Wesleyan Company is independently advised, that “the Army is going to knock off your technology.”
+39. On September 25, 1987, Affiant Schneider was independently advised, that “the Army is going to knock off your technology.”
+[ARMY EXHIBIT 39]

+40. In October 1987, the U.S. Army advised Affiant Schneider that the procurement of its Wesleyan hydration system technology was “progressing”.
+[ARMY EXHIBIT 40]

+41. On December 15, 1987, the USPTO awarded Affiant Schneider a second patent (U.S. Patent No. 4,712,594) entitled “Liquid Storage and Delivery System for Protective Mask,” a specialized drinking system and canteen water refilling system.
+[ARMY EXHIBIT 41]

+42. In June 1988, Mine Safety Appliances, the world’s largest gas mask manufacturer and virtual sole-source supplier of gas masks to the U.S. Military since 1915 paid Wesleyan Company $200,000 for a manufacturing license to produce Affiant Schneider’s hydration system technology.
 [ARMY EXHIBIT 42]

-43. In October 1987 the U.S. Army advises Wesleyan that procurement of its Wesleyan hydration system technologies was “progressing”.
-[ARMY EXHIBIT 43]

-44. On December 15, 1987, the USPTO awarded plaintiff Schneider a second US patent No. 4,712,594 entitled Liquid Storage and Delivery System for Protective Mask, a specialized drinking system and canteen water refilling system.
-[ARMY EXHIBIT 44]

-45. In June 1988, Mine Safety Appliances, the world’s largest gas mask manufacturer and virtual sole-source supplier of gas masks to the US Military since 1915 pays Wesleyan Company $200,000 for a manufacturing license to produce Wesleyan hydration system technologies.
-[ARMY EXHIBIT 45]

-46. No orders from the U.S. Army materialize for plaintiff’s patented soldier hydration technology since it is being duplicated in-house by U.S. Army contractors.
+43. No orders from the U.S. Army materialize for Affiant’s patented soldier hydration technology since it was already being duplicated in-house by U.S. Army contractors.
+[EXHIBIT 43]

+44. In March 1989, the U.S. Army Natick Laboratories kicked into high gear and aggressively launched their own full-fledged “research, development, testing and evaluation (RDT&E)” program based on Affiant Schneider’s patented hydration system technology.
+[EXHIBIT 44]

+45. On September 27, 1989 U.S. Army attorney Mr. Lawrence Labadini, Esq., assisted a Natick Laboratory employee to obtain a bogus patent to compete with Affiant Schneider’s hydration systems technology.
+The bogus patent was based on Affiant Schneider’s two pre-existing and already issued USPTO hydration systems patents.
+The U.S. Army patent filing fails to note that the patent submission was actually based on proprietary intellectual property that was originally misappropriated from Affiant Schneider’s March 1983 unsolicited proposal research.
+[EXHIBIT 45]

+46. From 1990 to 1992, the U.S. Army tested and failed Affiant Schneider’s patented hydration system technology since the Army has already duplicated it by producing an in-house alternative that unlawfully exploited Affiant Schneider’s hydration system technology.
 [EXHIBIT 46]

-47. In March 1989 the U.S. Army Natick Laboratories kicks into high gear and aggressively launches their own full-fledged “research, development, testing and evaluation (RDT&E)” program based on plaintiff’s patented hydration system technologies.
+47. From 1992 to 1994, the U.S. Army redirected their “in-house” research, development, testing and evaluation (RDT&E) “knock-off” effort to their Camelbak contractor.
+Camelbak used Affiant Schneider’s patented hydration system technology for mass production to financially benefit the U.S. Army and its preferred vendor, Camelbak.
 [EXHIBIT 47]

-48. Between 1990 to 1992, the U.S. Army tests and fails the plaintiff’s patented hydration system technology since the Army has already developed a competing in-house alternative exploiting Wesleyan technologies.
+48. In 1994, the U.S. Army reached out to their “preferred” Camelbak defense contractor to manufacture a version of the Affiant Schneider’s hydration system technology.
+At that time, the lives of thousands of U.S. soldiers were at risk in the event of a nuclear, chemical or biological attack on the battlefield.
+The fact that U.S. Army warfighters soldiers are at risk was maintained as a closely held secret within the Department of Defense and the U.S. Army.
 [EXHIBIT 48]

-49. Between 1992 to 1994 the U.S. Army redirected their “in-house” research, development, testing and evaluation (RDT&E) “knock-off” effort to their Camelbak contractor using the Wesleyan’s patented hydration system technologies for mass production to financially benefit the US Army and its preferred vendor, Camelbak.
-[EXHIBIT 49]

-50. In 1994 the U.S. Army reached out to their “preferred” Camelbak defense contractor to manufacture a version of the Wesleyan-owned hydration system technology.
-At that time, the lives of thousands of U.S. soldiers were at risk in the event of a nuclear, chemical or biological attack on the battlefield.
-The fact that U.S. Army warfighters soldiers are at risk is maintained as a closely held secret within the Department of Defense and the U.S. Army.
-[EXHIBIT 50]